Why and When Deep is Better than Shallow: Implementation-Agnostic State-Transition Model of Deep Learning: Examples

 \citet{furuya2025neuraloperator} investigated the approximation error of Neural Operators (NOs) that learn the solution operator of nonlinear parabolic PDEs on a bounded domain $\xdom\subset\RR^d$.
-By aligning a single hidden layer of the NO with one step of the Picard iteration for the PDE, a textbook iterative arguments for DE solving, they show that the approximation error decays at a \emph{sub-exponential} rate $\exp O(-\sqrt{k})$ in the network depth $k$.
-Since Picard iteration is \emph{contractive} and, moreover, generated by a \emph{single} operator, the resulting NO forms a \emph{commutative contractive semigroup}, implying that the covering numbers grow only polynomially with depth (\cref{cond:p1,cond:p2-nilp}).
+By aligning a single hidden layer of the NO with one step of the Picard iteration for the PDE, a textbook iterative argument for solving differential equations, they show that the approximation error decays at a \emph{sub-exponential} rate of the form \(O(\exp(-c\sqrt{k}))\) in the network depth \(k\), for a problem-dependent constant \(c>0\).
+Since Picard iteration is \emph{contractive} and generated by a single operator, the resulting transition dynamics are naturally treated by P1 on compact state spaces, or by P1' when the iteration has a compact absorbing set.
+In either case, the transition word-ball entropy saturates rather than merely growing polynomially.
 The function space for approximation is a \emph{mixed Lebesgue space} $L_t^{r}L_x^{s}$, which we can regard as the concept class $\Con$.

 This NO setting can be viewed as a concrete instance of the teacher-student framework discussed earlier: both the hypothesis class and the concept class share a hierarchical (iterative) structure, enabling efficient depth-driven approximation.
-It thus exemplifies the \emph{PL regime}, in which deep learning is particularly advantageous.
-Together with the previous example, it is suggested that deep learning is most effective when the underlying data space, namely the concept class $\Con$, possesses a hierarchical structure such as that induced by deep compositions or differential equations.
+It thus exemplifies the \emph{SubEL regime}, in which depth is particularly advantageous.
+Together with the previous example, it suggests that depth is most effective when the underlying target structure, namely the concept class $\Con$, is hierarchical, as in deep compositions or differential equations.